derykmakgill/website/testbtc.md

 ---

+## 05 May 2015

+Gavin Andresen writes another article on [increasing the blocksize](http://gavinandresen.ninja/block-size-and-miner-fees-again) and Coinbase Tweets their [support for the article.](https://twitter.com/coinbase/status/595741967759335426)

 ## 07 May 2015

 Mike Hearn writes a popular article explaining why [letting the Bitcoin blocks get full would be devesating to adoption of Bitcoin](https://medium.com/@octskyward/crash-landing-f5cc19908e32) and trust in its future.
 He predits the rise of an altcoin market as businesses look for new options besides Bitcoin.